jopper/diaspora_ubuntu_daemontools/README.markdown

 will wait for websocket, and thin will wait for mongo, nginx, redis, and websocket availability.

-## Caveats

-Websocket, resque worker, and thin processes will all block forever, until their required port(s) become available.
-As they attempt to connect to their dependent service, once a second, they will print this fact to STDOUT.
-This allows you to check readproctitle for recurring errors, because svstat will report these services as up.
+If a script fails to connect to a dependent service 10 times, the run script will exit and try again.
+This allows you to monitor `svstat` for short lived processes.
+Each time the run script attempts to connect to a dependent service, it will be echoed to STDOUT.
+This will allow you to monitor readproctitle for errant services as well.

 ## Requirements